 The Build-Measure-Learn loop helps us to find answers to our assumptions or hypothesis.
 Although at different stages of product development we will be looking for different answers to core assumptions, one thing will be certain: our most important task is to gather as much actionable knowledge as possible, in the shortest time possible.

 This is done by developing experiments to validate our hypothesis.
-There are various ways to test different hypothesis, most often with the help of an MVP or minimum viable product.
+There are various ways to test different hypothesis, most often with the help of an experiment.

-An MVP is a product or experiment that we can build with minimal effort (or development time in case of a software).
-Its sole purpose is to test (validate) our assumptions.
+These experiments should be built with minimal effort (or development time in case of a software).
+Their sole purpose is to test (validate) our assumptions.
 Most often, features that are otherwise considered essential to the final product are left out because of this.

-Creating an MVP will be the Build phase of our Build-Measure-Learn feedback loop.
+Creating an experiment will be the Build phase of our Build-Measure-Learn feedback loop.

-It's not enough to, in fact it is crucial not to, only develop an MVP for internal use.
-If only our inner circle has access to the MVP, we can easily get the false sense that everything works and our assumptions are correct.
+It's not enough to, in fact it is crucial not to, only develop an experiment for internal use.
+If only our inner circle has access to the experiment, we can easily get the false sense that everything works and our assumptions are correct.

-We should get the MVP in front of potential customers as soon as possible, gauge their reactions and gather feedback and actionable metrics.
+We should get the experiment in front of potential customers as soon as possible, gauge their reactions and gather feedback and actionable metrics.